cassyarchibald/socrata/README.md

 I wanted to try to avoid using massive switch/case and if/else statements to determine how a rover should move given a certain position and orientation.
 Thus, I defined an object called **Orientation** that can be used to easily determine how a rover should move and turn.

-## Note

-JavaScript isn't the *most* object oriented language... but I learned a lot in this project about inheritance and the prototype chain.
-The variables in my code prefaced with `_` are used to mark them for the reader as being "private variables".
-These variables are not in fact private (privatizing variables in Javascript seems to still be a contentious issue), but I thought it was good practice to name them as such.
-An interesting alternative is to use [WeakMaps](http://philipwalton.com/articles/implementing-private-and-protected-members-in-javascript/).